St. Paul's Chapel (Columbia University): Description

+Exterior

 The chapel's exterior of red brick with limestone trim—with terra cotta and bronze ornamentation—fits in with the original McKim, Mead buildings on the campus.
-The building's dome stands 91 ft above the ground, and was possibly the first self-supporting dome in an American church.
+The building's dome is covered with green glazed Ludowici clay roof tiles and stands 91 ft above the ground.
+Some believe the structure is the earliest example of a self-supporting dome in an American church.

 The 24 windows around the drum of the dome carry the names of prominent New York families connected with the university, such as Philip Van Cortlandt, DeWitt Clinton and William C. Rhinelander.
-The entablature on the chapel's front facade is PRO ECCLESIA DEI, meaning "For the Assembly of God".
-The wrought-iron gates in front came from the North Reformed Dutch Church, which closed in 1875.
+The entablature on the chapel's front facade is PRO ECCLESIA DEI, meaning "For the Church of God".
+The wrought-iron gates in front were originally used by the North Reformed Dutch Church, which was located at Fulton and William streets in Manhattan and closed in 1875.

+Interior

 The chapel's Byzantine interior features Guastavino tile vaulting in intricate patterns on almost every curved surface.
 Three stained glass windows by John La Farge adorn the apse; other windows are by D. Maitland Armstrong, Henry Wynd Young, and J. Gordon Guthrie.
 The chapel contains an "Altar for Peace" by George Nakashima, a wooden table with natural edges in his signature style.

 The chapel has "sonorous" acoustics, which makes it an excellent venue for the long-running concert series "Music at St. Paul's", and its Aeolian-Skinner pipe organ is renowned for its fine tone.

 St. Paul's is referred to as "Columbia's most spectacular building" in the Eyewitness Guide to New York and as "the best of all Columbia's buildings" by the AIA Guide to New York City.
 It was designated a New York City Landmark on September 20, 1966.